ISISComputingGroup/ibex_developers_manual/Database-Troubleshooting.md

 1. Set the user running the service: LogOn tab -> This account to `NETWORK SERVICE` no password (this removes the notes and when you click start adds them back in)
 1. Start the service

+# Database fails to start I need to Recreate it

+The commands for recreating the database are in the ibex [install script in the task `_install_latest_mysql8`](https://github.com/ISISComputingGroup/ibex_utils/blob/master/installation_and_upgrade/ibex_install_utils/install_tasks.py) this is the source.
+The rough steps are:

+1. Stop mysqld processes
+1. Move the database `../instrument/var/mysql` to `old`
+1. Recreate the database files: `mysqld.exe --datadir="c:/instrument/var/mysql/data" --initialize-insecure --console --log-error-verbosity=3`
+1. Start the mysql service.
+1. Set the database password with: `mysql.exe -u root -e "ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '<password>';FLUSH privileges;"`
+1. Run the schema setup in an epics terminal: `instrument\EPICS\systemsetup\config_mysql.bat`
+1. Restart the epics server